philwilkinson40/Micropython_course/PITCHME.md

 ### ISR Guidance
 - Keep the code as short and simple as possible
-- Avoid memory allocation: no appending to lists or insertion into dictionaries, no floating point.
+- Avoid memory allocation: no appending to lists or insertion into dictionaries, no floating point
-- Where an ISR returns multiple bytes use a pre-allocated bytearray..
-Where data is shared between the main program and an ISR, consider disabling interrupt prior to accessing the data in the main program and re-enabling them immediately afterwards
+- Where data is shared between the main program and an ISR, consider disabling interrupt prior to accessing the data in the main program and re-enabling them immediately afterwards
 - Allocate an emergency exception buffer to get error messages

 +++